Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Experiments

 \paragraph{Sentiment sensitivity analysis.} Next, we use LENS to study model weaknesses by considering minimal factors with high R2I and I2R sufficiency in text models.
 Our goal is to answer questions of the form, ``What are words with/without which our model would output the original/opposite prediction for an input sentence?''
 For this experiment, we train an LSTM network on the \texttt{IMDB} dataset for sentiment analysis \citep{maas-EtAl2011}.
 If the model mislabels a sample, we investigate further; if it does not, we inspect the most explanatory factors to learn more about model behavior.
 For the purpose of this example, we only inspect sentences of length 10 or shorter.
 We provide two examples below and compare with Anchors (see Table \ref{tab:sentiment_weakness}).

 Consider our first example: \textsc{read book forget movie} is a sentence we would expect to receive a negative prediction, but our model classifies it as positive.
 Since we are investigating a positive prediction, our reference space is conditioned on a negative label.
 For this model, the classic \textsc{UNK} token receives a positive prediction.
 Thus we opt for an alternative, \textsc{PLATE}.
 Performing interventions on all possible combinations of words with our token, we find the conjunction of \textsc{read, forget}, and \textsc{movie} is a sufficient factor for a positive prediction (R2I).
 We also find that changing any of \textsc{read}, \textsc{forget}, or \textsc{movie} to PLATE would result in a negative prediction (I2R).
 Anchors, on the other hand, perturbs the data stochastically (see Appendix \ref{sec:app_exp}), suggesting the conjunction \textsc{read AND book}.
+Next, we investigate the sentence: \textsc{you better choose paul verhoeven even watched}.
+Since the label here is negative, we use the \textsc{UNK} token.
+We find that this prediction is brittle -- a change of almost any word would be sufficient to flip the outcome.
+Anchors, on the other hand, reports a conjunction including most words in the sentence.
+Taking the R2I view, we still find a more concise explanation: \textsc{choose} or \textsc{even} would be enough to attain a negative prediction.
+These brief examples illustrate how LENS may be used to find brittle predictions across samples, search for similarities between errors, or test for model reliance on sensitive attributes (e.g., gender pronouns).